neo4jrb/activegraph/docs/ActiveRel.rst

 ActiveRel
 =========

-.. note:: See https://github.com/neo4jrb/neo4j/wiki/Neo4j.rb-v4-Introduction if you are using the master branch from this repo.
-It contains information about changes to the API.

-ActiveRel is Neo4j.rb 3.0's the relationship wrapper.
+ActiveRel is a module in the ``neo4j`` gem which wraps relationships.
 ActiveRel objects share most of their behavior with ActiveNode objects.
-It is purely optional and offers advanced functionality for complex relationships.
+ActiveRel is purely optional and offers advanced functionality for complex relationships.

 When to Use?
 ------------